hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

   you could add rules numbered from 6 to 8, 10 to 11, and 13 to 15 in the
   future without any impact on existing rules.

+* `service` -
+  (Optional)
+  The backend service resource to which traffic is directed if this rule is matched.
+If routeAction is additionally specified, advanced routing actions like URL Rewrites, etc. take effect prior to sending the request to the backend.
+However, if service is specified, routeAction cannot contain any weightedBackendService s.
+Conversely, if routeAction specifies any weightedBackendServices, service must not be specified.
+Only one of urlRedirect, service or routeAction.weightedBackendService must be set.

 * `header_action` -
   (Optional)
   Specifies changes to request and response headers that need to take effect for